shap/shap/README.md

 The notebooks below demonstrate different use cases for SHAP.
 Look inside the notebooks directory of the repository if you want to try playing with the original notebooks yourself.
 Note that the tree examples use the fast and exact Tree SHAP algorithm, the others use the model agnostic Kernel SHAP algorithm.

-- [**NHANES survival model with XGBoost and SHAP interaction values**](https://slundberg.github.io/shap/notebooks/NHANES+I+Survival+Model.html) - Using mortality data from 20 years of followup this notebook demonstrates how to use XGBoost and `shap` to uncover complex risk factor relationships.
+- [**NHANES survival model with XGBoost and SHAP interaction values**](https://slundberg.github.io/shap/notebooks/NHANES%20I%20Survival%20Model.html) - Using mortality data from 20 years of followup this notebook demonstrates how to use XGBoost and `shap` to uncover complex risk factor relationships.

-- [**Census income classification with LightGBM**](https://slundberg.github.io/shap/notebooks/Census+income+classification+with+LightGBM.html) - Using the standard adult census income dataset, this notebook trains a gradient boosting tree model with LightGBM and then explains predictions using `shap`.
+- [**Census income classification with LightGBM**](https://slundberg.github.io/shap/notebooks/Census%20income%20classification%20with%20LightGBM.html) - Using the standard adult census income dataset, this notebook trains a gradient boosting tree model with LightGBM and then explains predictions using `shap`.

-- [**Census income classification with Keras**](https://slundberg.github.io/shap/notebooks/Census+income+classification+with+Keras.html) - Using the standard adult census income dataset, this notebook trains a neural network with Keras and then explains predictions using `shap`.
+- [**MNIST Digit classification with Keras**](https://slundberg.github.io/shap/notebooks/Front%20Page%20DeepExplainer%20MNIST%20Example.html) - Using the MNIST handwriting recognition dataset, this notebook trains a neural network with Keras and then explains predictions using `shap`.

-- [**Census income classification with scikit-learn**](https://slundberg.github.io/shap/notebooks/Census+income+classification+with+scikit-learn.html) - Using the standard adult census income dataset, this notebook trains a k-nearest neighbors classifier using scikit-learn and then explains predictions using `shap`.
+- [**Census income classification with scikit-learn**](https://slundberg.github.io/shap/notebooks/Census%20income%20classification%20with%20scikit-learn.html) - Using the standard adult census income dataset, this notebook trains a k-nearest neighbors classifier using scikit-learn and then explains predictions using `shap`.

-- [**League of Legends Win Prediction with XGBoost**](https://slundberg.github.io/shap/notebooks/League+of+Legends+Win+Prediction+with+XGBoost.html) - Using a Kaggle dataset of 180,000 ranked matches from League of Legends we train and explain a gradient boosting tree model with XGBoost to predict if a player will win their match.
+- [**League of Legends Win Prediction with XGBoost**](https://slundberg.github.io/shap/notebooks/League%20of%20Legends%20Win%20Prediction%20with%20XGBoost.html) - Using a Kaggle dataset of 180,000 ranked matches from League of Legends we train and explain a gradient boosting tree model with XGBoost to predict if a player will win their match.

-- [**ImageNet VGG16 Model with Keras**](https://slundberg.github.io/shap/notebooks/ImageNet+VGG16+Model+with+Keras.html) - Explain the classic VGG16 convolutional nerual network's predictions for an image.
+- [**ImageNet VGG16 Model with Keras**](https://slundberg.github.io/shap/notebooks/ImageNet%20VGG16%20Model%20with%20Keras.html) - Explain the classic VGG16 convolutional nerual network's predictions for an image.
 This works by applying the model agnostic Kernel SHAP method to a super-pixel segmented image.

-- [**Iris classification**](https://slundberg.github.io/shap/notebooks/Iris+classification+with+scikit-learn.html) - A basic demonstration using the popular iris species dataset.
+- [**Iris classification**](https://slundberg.github.io/shap/notebooks/Iris%20classification%20with%20scikit-learn.html) - A basic demonstration using the popular iris species dataset.
 It explains predictions from six different models in scikit-learn using `shap`.

 ### Methods Unified by SHAP